dilmerv/UnityChatGPT/README.md

 # Unity ChatGPT
-Few examples with ChatGPT In Unity and this is highly experimental, the ChatGPT API used here is not (official).
+Few examples with ChatGPT API In Unity and this is highly experimental.

 ## Unity Requirements:
 1. Unity 2021.3.8f or greater